Plain-English answers to the questions tenants ask most

 Related guidance inside this topic

-- If this issue overlaps with legacy Section 21 notice rules, check tenant checklist to compare the legal tests.
+- If this issue overlaps with legacy Section 21 notice rules, check deposit protected late Section 21 rules to compare the legal tests.

-- For a fuller breakdown of legacy Section 21 notice rules, use May 2026 transition guide for the underlying rule set.
+- For a fuller breakdown of legacy Section 21 notice rules, use Section 21 prescribed information deposit amount guide for the underlying rule set.

-- If you need the route-specific rules on legacy Section 21 notice rules, start with reform guide for private renters so you can check the dates and documents against your own case.
+- If you need the route-specific rules on Section 8 grounds and possession procedure, start with Section 8 notice checker so you can check the dates and documents against your own case.

 Related articles

-The transition guide for pre-cutoff notices, the 1 May 2026 changeover, and when possession analysis switches to Section 8. - How to challenge an eviction notice in England
+The transition guide for pre-cutoff notices, the 1 May 2026 changeover, and when possession analysis switches to Section 8. - Tenant rights in England: complete guide

 Common questions